nielskrijger/blog/posts/2021-08-30-stable-dependency-rule.md

 I recently advised someone on how to structure components effectively and I recommended what I called the "Stable Dependency Rule":

-> Depend on stable modules and avoid unstable ones.
+> The stability of your module is limited by the stability of the modules it depends on.

 A "module" in this context refers to a function, class, file, directory, or even a sub-tree of directories in a project.

 Assign each module a score from 1-10, where 10 is the most stable (never changes) and 1 is the least stable.
-Take the following module dependency graph:
+Take for example the following module dependency graph:

 ```
    ┌───┐